Symmetric random walks on Homeo+(R): Global stability at a finite distance

-\begin{proof} Assume that there are no discrete orbits.
-By Proposition \ref{P: minimal}, there is a unique minimal nonempty closed $G$-invariant subset $\mathcal M$.
-Now collapse each connected component of $\mathcal M ^c$ to a point to semi-conjugate $G$ to a group $\overline{G}$ whose action is minimal.
-If $G$ preserves a Radon measure, then after semi-conjugacy this measure becomes a $\overline{G}$-invariant Radon measure of total support and no atoms.
-Therefore, $\overline{G}$ (resp. $G$) is conjugate (resp. semi-conjugate) to a group of translations.
+\item$G$ has the strong contraction property. \end{itemize} \end{theorem} \begin{pf} Assume that there are no discrete orbits.
+By Proposition~\ref{Pminimal}, there is a unique minimal nonempty closed $G$-invariant subset $\mathcal M$.
+Now collapse each connected component of $\mathcal M^c$ to a point to semi-conjugate $G$ to a group $\ovverline{G}$ whose action is minimal.
+If $G$ preserves a Radon measure, then after semi-conjugacy this measure becomes a $\ovverline{G}$-invariant Radon measure of total support and no atoms.
+Therefore, $\ovverline{G}$ (resp., $G$) is conjugate (resp., semi-conjugate) to a group of translations.

 Now suppose that $G$ has no invariant Radon measure.
-We claim that the action of $\overline{G}$ cannot be free.
-If the action was free, $\overline{G}$ would be conjugate to a group of translations by H\"older's theorem (see either \cite{ghys} or \cite{navas}).
+We claim that the action of $\ovverline{G}$ cannot be free.
+If the action was free, $\ovverline {G}$ would be conjugate to a group of translations by H\"older's theorem; see either~\cite{ghys} or \cite{navas}.
 Pulling back the Lebesgue measure by the semi-conjugacy would provide a $G$-invariant Radon measure, which is contrary to our assumption.
-So the action of $\overline{G}$ is not free.
+So the action of $\ovverline{G}$ is not free.

-Let $\bar{g} \in \overline{G}$ be a nontrivial element having fixed points and let $\bar{x}_0$ be a point in the boundary of $\mathrm{Fix}(\bar{g})$.
+Let $\bar{g} \in\ovverline{G}$ be a nontrivial element having fixed points, and let $\bar{x}_0$ be a point in the boundary of $\operatorname {Fix}(\bar {g})$.
 Then there is a left or right neighborhood $I$ of $\bar{x}_0$ that is contracted to $\bar{x}_0$ under iterates of either $\bar{g}$ or its inverse.
-By minimality, every $\bar{x}$ has a neighborhood that can be contracted to a point by elements in $\overline{G}$.
-Coming back to the original action, we conclude that every $x \in {\bf R}$ has a neighborhood that can be contracted to a point by elements in $G$.
-Since $G$ is finitely generated, such a point can be chosen to belong to a compact interval $L$ that intersects every orbit (compare with Theorem \ref{C:recurrence}).
+By minimality, every $\bar{x}$ has a neighborhood that can be contracted to a point by elements in $\ovverline{G}$.
+Coming back to the original action, we conclude that every $x \in{\mathbf R}$ has a neighborhood that can be contracted to a point by elements in~$G$.
+Since $G$ is finitely generated, such a point can be chosen to belong to a compact interval $L$ that intersects every orbit (compare with Theorem~\ref{Crecurrence}).